-Java Development Kit 8 software can’t be installed automatically on the platform.
+Java Development Services Kit 8 software can’t be installed automatically on the platform.
 However, developers can install it manually.
 Java developers working on Windows XP will be unable to use Java 8 platform for java development purposes.

 The reason why Oracle can’t ensures comprehensive Java support on Windows XP is the withdrawn support from Microsoft for XP version on April 8, 2014.
 It is no longer releases updates or security patches for the Windows XP operating system, which creates problems for Java developers who are still using this version.
 There are other third-party Java development software companies aim to provide support for their products, for example – web browsers Google Chrome, WhiteHat Aviator, and Mozilla Firefox, on Windows XP.

 In short, users have an extended duration for using Java 7 on Windows XP.
 After April, 2015, Oracle will officially retire Java 7 and developers will not be able to use it.